-Approximately 6.6 million people live in rural, regional and remote Australia – almost one third of Australia’s population, spread across 84.2 per cent of Australia’s land mass.
-(Regional Australia Institute, 2015).
-The large distances between our communities can bring about challenges not experienced in metropolitan areas.
+According to the Regional Australia Institute, in 2015 approximately 6.6 million people live in rural, regional and remote Australia, which is almost one third of Australia’s population spread across 84.2 per cent of Australia’s land mass.
+The large distances between communities, and small populations present challenges not experienced in metropolitan areas.

-- If you want to find out more about different ways to give with FRRR, click here.
+Find out more about different ways to give with FRRR.

 "FRRR’s understanding of community development, and of issues facing agriculture generally, has substantially contributed to our strategic and operational effectiveness.
 It has informed our place-based community approach to philanthropy.
 Their networks have also been invaluable in turning ideas to reality.
 They are a highly valued long-term partner."